 If you have a legacy CD Baby Pro Publishing release, we'll collect the publisher’s share of performance and mechanical royalties for compositions on behalf of songwriters.
+We collect these from the US and abroad via Performing Rights Organizations and other collection agencies.

 Where do these royalties originate from?